 - Set When deleting instance to Delete disk to ensure that the disk is removed when you remove the VM.

 Make a note of the path to your new disk.
 For example:

-Generate the training dataset
+Generate the training and evaluation datasets

 On your Compute Engine VM: